 Programmer, Engineer, Artist

-Mina Ryumae is a senior at the Gatton Academy of Mathematics and Science in Kentucky taking a full load of college classes.
+Mina Ryumae is a freshman at Rice University pursuing a Bachelor of Science in Computer Science.
+She graduated from the Gatton Academy of Mathematics and Science in Kentucky as part of the class of 2021 where she took a full load of college classes.
 Mina was a Kentucky State NCWIT winner and National Honorable Mention for the past two years.

-She is currently Director of Online Systems of INTERalliance Leadership Council tri-state (IN, OH, KY), after serving as an internal systems manager for two years.
+She was the Director of Online Systems of INTERalliance Leadership Council tri-state (IN, OH, KY) senior year of high school, after serving as an internal systems manager for two years.
 She implements new software, manages the back-end of two websites, and executes all technological needs.
 She organizes TechOlympics (the nation’s largest student-run tech conference with 500+ attendees) and conducts hackathons yearly.
 Mina is a co-founder and a facilitator for a Girls Who Code Club for INTERalliance tri-state students.

-Since this past summer, Mina has been working as a paid data analytics intern for P&G Olay’s eCommerce Search Team.
-Her projects include to improve Olay.com’s error tracking process, create website testing, ensure accurate data collection, and design ads for the Gmail Campaign.
-Last winter, Mina worked with the same Olay team as one of only two high school interns nationwide who represented the 185,000 Girls Who Code partnered with P&G’s Olay, helped develop a two-page 2020 Super Bowl campaign for Olay’s website, and raised $250,000 for GWC.
+Summers 2020 & 2021, Mina worked as a paid data analytics intern for P&G Olay’s eCommerce Search Team.
+Her projects included improving Olay.com’s error tracking process, create website testing, ensure accurate data collection, and design ads for the Gmail Campaign.
+Winter 2020, Mina worked with the same Olay team as one of only two high school interns nationwide who represented the 185,000 Girls Who Code partnered with P&G’s Olay, helped develop a two-page 2020 Super Bowl campaign for Olay’s website, and raised $250,000 for GWC.

 Junior year, Mina worked at the University of Cincinnati IT Solutions Center as a software developer intern, and helped develop a mobile application that incorporated artificial intelligence aspects.
 Sophomore summer, Mina interned at Cincinnati Children’s Hospital in Research IT Data Storage Group and worked on programming conversion from bash to Python to promote interoperability.